ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

       <div class="cta-note-heading">Zoey says...</div>
       <div class="cta-note-message">
         <p><code>@glimmer/component</code>, or <em>Glimmer component</em>, is one of the several component classes available to use.
 They are a great starting point whenever you want to add behavior to your components.
 In this tutorial, we will be using Glimmer components exclusively.</p>
 <p>In general, Glimmer components should be used whenever possible.
-However, you may also see <code>@ember/components</code>, or <em>classic components</em>, being used in older apps.
-You can tell them apart from looking at their import path, which is helpful for looking up the respective documentation, as they have different and incompatible APIs.</p>
+However, you may also see <code>@ember/components</code>, or <em>classic components</em>, used in older apps.
+You can tell them apart by looking at their import path (which is helpful for looking up the respective documentation, as they have different and incompatible APIs).</p>
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="Ember Mascot">
   </div>
 </div>

 Ember will create an _instance_ of the class whenever our component is invoked.
-We can use that to store our state:
+We can use that instance to store our state:

 ```js { data-filename="app/components/rental/image.js" data-diff="+4,+5,+6,+7" }
 import Component from '@glimmer/component';

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----